vdemichev/DiaNN/README.md

 * **--dir [folder]** specifies a folder containing raw files to be processed.
 All files in the folder must be in .raw, .mzML or .dia format
 * **--dl-no-im** when using the deep learning predictor, prediction of ion mobilities will not be performed
 * **--dl-no-rt** when using the deep learning predictor, prediction of retention times will not be performed
+* **--double-search** when using double-pass mode for the neural network classifier.
+It is the best in most cases but is about twice slower than single-pass.
+Default is single-pass mode, which has no command-line parameters.
+To disable the neural network classifier use --no-nn instead
 * **--duplicate-proteins** instructs DIA-NN not to skip entries in the sequence database with duplicate IDs (while by default if several entries have the same protein ID, all but the first entry will be skipped)
 * **--exact-fdr** approximate FDR estimation for confident peptides based on parametric modelling will be disabled
 * **--ext [string]** adds a string to the end of each file name (specified with --f)